Mohd Ali Rustam: Political career

 Mohd Ali joined UMNO in 1968 and became its vice-president from 2004 to 2009.
 He has been an elected representative in Malacca since 1986 and became Chief Minister on 3 December 1999 for fourteen years.

 He was a member of the Dewan Rakyat for Batu Berendam from 1995 to 1999 and tried to contest in Bukit Katil (later Hang Tuah Jaya) in 2013 and 2018 general elections but lost both to Shamsul Iskandar Md Akin from People's Justice Party.

 Mohd Ali is also president of the Malaysian Silat Federation (PESAKA), Malaysian Karate Federation and of Dunia Melayu Dunia Islam.

 Chief Minister of Malacca (1999-2013)

 Malacca became a fully developed state in 2010 under the leadership of Mohd Ali.
 This news came after Malacca fulfilled 32 indicators of development specified by Organization for Economic Cooperation and Development.
 Other contributions done by Mohd Ali include Melaka River Cruise, Melaka Straits Mosque and Taming Sari Tower.

 Yang di-Pertua Negeri of Malacca (since 2020)

-Mohd Ali entered the office the Yang di-Pertua Negeri of Malacca on 5 June 2020 replacing Mohd Khalil Yaakob who ended his sixteen-year tenure as the Yang di-Pertua Negeri of Malacca.
-He is the first native Malaccan held the highest post.
+Mohd Ali entered the office of the Yang di-Pertua Negeri of Malacca on 5 June 2020 replacing Mohd Khalil Yaakob who ended his sixteen-year tenure as the Yang di-Pertua Negeri of Malacca and was reappointed for second term on 28 May 2024.
+He is the first native Malaccan to hold the highest post.